MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/allocation-failure-classic.md

 If it's acceptable to use a different VIP, delete the stopped (deallocated) VMs (but keep the associated disks) and add the VMs back through a different cloud service.
 Use a regional virtual network to connect your cloud services:

 - If your existing cloud service uses a regional virtual network, simply add the new cloud service to the same virtual network.
 - If your existing cloud service does not use a regional virtual network, create a new virtual network for the new cloud service, and then [connect your existing virtual network to the new virtual network](https://azure.microsoft.com/blog/vnet-to-vnet-connecting-virtual-networks-in-azure-across-different-regions/).
-See more about [regional virtual networks](https://azure.microsoft.com/blog/2014/05/14/regional-virtual-networks/).

 ## Restart fully stopped (deallocated) VMs